kyrielie/Tidal/README.md

 - Waves cannot be viewed from beneath them.
 - Sounds for the waves
 - Config.
+- Debug mode is inaccessible (should be fixed with config)
+- Possibly use closet shoreline block instead of closest Voronoi sitepos for "distance from shore" if Quicksort + multithreading is fast enough.
+- Small waves should likely be scaled down(there's already 2 different types of waves, small & big, but the current difference is minor).

 Lots of work happens behind the scenes to figure out where & how to spawn waves.
 If waves are not spawning, or spawning unusually(e.g. going wrong way), you can recalculate this info by reloading the chunks via `F3 + a`.